-Thomas concentrates his practice in the areas of securities, financial institutions, investment management, private investment funds, and mergers and acquisitions.
+Thomas concentrates his practice in U.S. securities law and financial regulation, specifically working with clients on matters involving securities, derivatives, financial institutions, investment management, private investment funds, and mergers and acquisitions.

-Prior to joining Barnes & Thornburg, Thomas served as a legal extern in the Honors Program at the U.S. Securities and Exchange Commission in Washington, D.C.
+Prior to joining Barnes & Thornburg, Thomas served as an honors program legal extern in the Office of the Chief Counsel in the Division of Corporation Finance at the U.S. Securities and Exchange Commission and as a legal intern for U.S. Sen. Todd Young, both in Washington, D.C.

 Professional and Community Involvement

-Board of Directors, Options Charter Schools
+Board of directors, Options Charter Schools

 Member, The Federalist Society – Indianapolis Lawyers Division Chapter